 Not only will they be consuming more fuel, but they’ll also require more power to run.
 The more powerful the engine is, the more wear and tear it will experience over time.

-Whether it’s your vehicle, a lawn mower, or other equipment, you must always get regular maintenance for powerful engines.
+Whether it’s your vehicle, a lawn mower, tractor, other equipment, power tools, etc., you must always get regular maintenance for powerful engines.

 What Is HP?